-"ECO-Transit provides planning, design and feasibility study consulting services to public and private clients independently, or as a member of professional Architecture & Engineering Teams for aerial cableway / ropeway projects."
+"ECO-Transit provides planning and feasibility study consulting services to public and private clients independently, or as a member of professional A&E teams for aerial cableway / ropeway projects."

 Aerial Cable Projects - Urban Transit Gondolas:

-State of New York; Albany, NY, (2017 - 2018) “NY State Fair Aerial Transit” Contract with New York Office of General Services for technical and economic feasibility studies and cableway concept design for new transportation gondola in Syracuse, crossing over Interstate 690 and linking the Fairgrounds with Onondaga County Park.
+State of New York; Albany, NY, (2017 - 2018) “NY State Fair Aerial Transit” Contract with New York Office of General Services for technical and economic feasibility studies and cableway concepts for new transportation gondola in Syracuse, crossing over Interstate 690 and linking the Fairgrounds with Onondaga County Park.
 Gondola will serve as a people mover between the two venues and remote parking; and serve as a year-round tourism attraction, providing views of Lake Onondaga, to stimulate economic development in the Mid-State region.
-The aerial cableway is being designed conceptually by Eco-Transit with permits to be obtained from NYDOT and CSX Railway.
+The aerial cableway is being planned by Eco-Transit with project permits to be obtained from NYDOT and CSX Railway.
 Project partner: MJ Engineering.
 Length of 1.2 km / 2 stations.

 Denver Regional Transportation District (RTD), Colorado, (2016 - 2017) “Five Points Metro-Cable”: Consultant to RTD for replacement of Central Light Rail with Aerial Cable Transit for gondola technical study and station / alignment layouts for CRE replacement and extension of the original Central light rail line.
 Consulting services facilitated RTD’s presentation to the City’s DTPW on the feasibility of an aerial cable system to replace and extend the existing Five Points corridor bus and rail service and create station-oriented development opportunities and pedestrian greenways along Welton and Downing Streets and the 30th and Downing transit center.
 Eco-Transit prime consultant.
 Length of 4.7 km with 6 stations.